sven-coop/sven-coop.github.io/README.md

 https://sven-coop.github.io/

-Community additions can be proposed in the `additions.json` file following the same hierarchy as `outputdocs.json`
+Community additions can be proposed in the `additions.yaml` file following the same hierarchy as `outputdocs.yaml`

 ## TODO
  - Advanced Search
+ - 'Inherited from'

 ## Building
 When Sven Co-op updates to a new version, the AngelScript API will change.